 COVID Restrictions lifted

-- You will not need to socially distance from other people who you do not live with.
+- You do not need to socially distance from other people who you do not live with.
 The 2 metre social distancing rule will be removed, but people should still be cautious.

-- There will no longer be limits on the number of people from outside your household you can meet up with.
+- There is no longer limits on the number of people from outside your household you can meet up with.